New York: Attorney General abandons gubernatorial campaign

-The New York State Attorney General resigned her candidacy for governor and will instead run for reelection in her current position.
+NEW YORK (AP) – The New York state attorney general has resigned her candidacy for governor and is running for reelection in her current position instead.

 Letitia James announced Thursday that she wants to “finish the job” pending as attorney general as several investigations are ongoing.